Coronavirus (COVID-19) Resources for Business Owners and Parents

-The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to the cornonavirus (COVID-19) outbreak.
+The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees, and all Californians as it relates to the coronavirus (COVID-19) outbreak.

-The Paycheck Protection Program is specifically designed to help small businesses keep their workforce employed.
-Visit SBA.gov/Coronavirus for more information on the Paycheck Protection Program.”
+The Paycheck Protection Program was designed to help small businesses keep their employees during the pandemic.